Health portal - important Info

 Stony Brook University Immunization Policy

 All students attending courses on Stony Brook campus must submit a completed Immunization History Form, demonstrating compliance with New York State Health Laws.
-This documentation should be received by Stony Brook Student Health at least 3 weeks prior to enrollment.
+This documentation should be received by Stony Brook Student Health by July 1st for Fall enrollment and at least 3 weeks prior to Spring enrollment.
 If a student does not comply with this requirement, a hold will be placed on their student ( SOLAR) account and further enrollment will be prohibited.
 This hold will remain until the requirement has been met.Continue Reading...

 If a student has not complied with this requirement by the 1st day of the semester, and the student is enrolled for 6 or more credits or hourly equivalent, the Registrar will be notified and the student will be de-registered.